jackmorrison12/personal-site/content/notes/big-data-anonymisation.md

 The attack model on location data is to assume you have access to the previous week's mobile phone metadata for a company, with names

-If we hae the data for this week without identifiers, we need to reidentify the users
+If we have the data for this week without identifiers, we need to reidentify the users

 We can <mark>represent a person in the dataset by a histogram of their locations</mark>